What It Means To Be Neurotic & The Contributing Factors

 Four Types of Neuroticism

 There are four main types of neuroticism as defined by a 1965 study.
-Through ongoing research, the understanding of the "neurotic disorders" has evolved.
-For example, obsessive compulsiveness, while technically a neurosis, is now considered a mental health disorder of its own.
+Through ongoing research, understanding of "neurotic disorders" has evolved.
+For example, while technically a neurosis, obsessivecompulsiveness is now considered a mental health disorder of its own.

 A subset of obsessive-compulsive neurosis is known as perfectionism.
 A moderate to severe amount of perfectionism can be considered a mild form of obsessive-compulsive neurosis.
 Severely neurotic perfectionists demand of themselves an unattainable level of performance.
 They never feel that their efforts are satisfactory, and they are unable to relax their standards.
 One study suggests that severe perfectionism is caused by unreasonably high expectations set by parents in childhood.

 While severe paranoia can be a symptom of serious mental health conditions such as schizophrenia or bipolar disorder, mild paranoia can be a neurosis.
 As a neurotic disorder, paranoia presents itself as unreasonable suspicion and mistrust.
 The suspicion and mistrust are usually about strangers encountered on a daily basis, and it can cause difficulties in forming relationships.
 People with paranoia tend to misinterpret reality to indicate that someone is always out to harm them.